cissagatto/TcpKnnNh/README.md

 Then the experiment was executed in a cluster at UFSCar.

-**Important: we used the CLUS classifier in this experiment.
-This implies generating all physical ARFF training, validating, and testing files.
-Our code generates the files first in RAM and then saves them to the HD.
-However, to avoid memory problems, immediately after saving to HD, the files are validated (or tested) and then deleted.
-Even so, make sure you have enough space on your HD and RAM for this procedure.**

 ## RUN
-To run the code, open the terminal, enter the */BuildDataFrameGraphMLC/R/* folder, and type
+To run the code, open the terminal, enter the */TCP-KNN-NH-ECC/R/* folder, and type

 ```
 Rscript tcp.R [number_dataset] [number_cores] [number_folds] [similarity] [name_folder_results]